 The walls act to disconnect the land from the water, and many species, like turtles and muskrats, require a gradual transition to shore.

-To the extent possible, the Federation wants to replace stone rip-rap walls and wooden bulkheads with natural “living shoreline”.
+To the extent possible, Arundel Rivers wants to replace stone rip-rap walls and wooden bulkheads with natural “living shoreline”.
 These projects are a natural alternative to fully armoring a shoreline.
 They provide shoreline stabilization and erosion control by strategically placing stones to work with wave energy on the rivers and creeks.